Suicide Club (film): Cast

+Themes and interpretation

+The film touches one of the most pressing problems of contemporary Japanese society: child and youth suicide rates that rise constantly since 1998.
+Japanese culture has a very specific history with suicide and has a wide range of its concepts, starting with highly romanticized Seppuku and Shinjū.
+Social pressure is extremely high in modern Japan: failure, misfortunes, mental issues are highly stigmatized and condemned.
+Normally, a train company will charge the family of a person who jumps under the train, and banks encourage debtors to take out life insurance policies on themselves.
+The film explores the results of this attitude: loneliness, isolation, epidemic of low self-esteem and the trivialization of life, and the psychoses of 21st Century society.
+Sono blames media and how it results in snowballing peer pressure, he calls communication through the Internet ‘suicidal’.

-Critical reception
+Release and reception

-Jonathan Regehr of Screen Anarchy gave the film a rating of 6/10, calling it "an unbalanced movie".
-Dai Green of HorrorNews.net wrote that the film "may not register entirely in first run, but it will certainly leave a mark".
+Suicide Club gained considerable notoriety in film festivals around the world for its controversial, transgressive subject matter and overall gruesome presentation.
+It developed a significant cult following over the years, and won the Jury Prize for "Most Ground-Breaking Film" at the 2003 Fantasia Film Festival.

 Virginie Sélavy of Electric Sheep Magazine wrote that "Suicide Club has been described as 'muddled' and Sono criticised for not making his satire of pop culture and denunciation of the media clear enough.
 But the ambiguity of the film is precisely what makes it interesting".
+Andrew Borntrager from ‘Cinephiles without borders’ calls the movie ‘a surreal cult classic full of existential dread and poignant social commentary’.

+According to Jenn Coulter from the Visual Cult Magazine, ‘it’s a visual smorgasbord of disturbing imagery’.
+He mentions that it is almost impossible to explain the plot, determine the genre of the film or even name the main characters, but overall it adds up to a disturbing yet important cinematic experience.
+On a contrary, Justine Peres Smith explains that Suicide Club has ‘thinly veiled leads’, but in ‘a world where characters want to cease their existence’ sticking to their individuality would be counterintuitive.
+According to Smith, Sono channels a direct opposite of almost all Western movies — instead of individualism, dictated by capitalism, he shows the desire to be consumed by the void.

 Prequel

 As of early 2006, the film has one prequel and a proposed follow-up.
 Noriko's Dinner Table (Noriko no Shokutaku) depicts events from before and after the happenings of Suicide Club and gives more insight on its predecessor.
-In 2006, Sono said "I always wanted to make a trilogy but in reality it is very difficult."
+In 2006, Sono said, "I always wanted to make a trilogy but in reality it is very difficult."

 Print publications

 Novel

 Jisatsu Saakuru: Kanzenban (自殺サークル　完全版, translated as Suicide Circle: The Complete Edition) was written by Sion Sono in April 2002.
 The book deals with the themes of Suicide Club and Noriko's Dinner Table, bringing the two plots closer.
 So far no plans for an English edition have appeared.